jim-easterbrook/pywws/doc_src/guides/weather_ini.rst

  plot = ['2008.png.xml', '2009.png.xml', '2010.png.xml', '28days.png.xml']

 This section specifies tasks that are to be carried out every day when 'live logging' or running an hourly cron job.
 Use it for things that don't change very often, such as monthly or yearly graphs.
+The tasks are done at your day end hour.

 ``services`` is a list of 'services' to upload data to.
 Each one listed must have a configuration file in ``pywws/services/``.
 See :doc:`../api/pywws.toservice` for more detail.